obzessed/obs-super-suite/README.md

 ## Introduction

+This plugin create global asio sources pinned across scenes just like the Aux audio sources.
-The plugin template is meant to be used as a starting point for OBS Studio plugin development.
-It includes:
+The plugin is meant to be used along with obs-asio.

-* Boilerplate plugin source code
-* A CMake project file
-* GitHub Actions workflows and repository actions

 ## Supported Build Environments